Singular perturbation results for linear partial differential-algebraic equations of hyperbolic type: Abstract

 \section{Abstract}

-We consider constrained partial differential equations of hyperbolic type with a small parameter $\eps>0$, which turn parabolic in the limit case, i.\,e., for $\eps=0$.
+We consider constrained partial differential equations of hyperbolic type with a small parameter $\eps>0$, which turn parabolic in the limit case, i.e., for $\eps=0$.
 The well-posedness of the resulting systems is discussed and the corresponding solutions are compared in terms of the parameter~$\eps$.
-For the analysis, we consider the system equations as partial differential-algebraic equation based on the variational formulation of the problem.
-Depending on the particular choice of the initial data, we reach first- and second-order estimates.
-Optimality of the lower-order estimates for general initial data is shown numerically.
+For the analysis, we consider the system equations as partial differential--algebraic equation based on the variational formulation of the problem.
+For a particular choice of the initial data, we reach first- and second-order estimates.
+For general initial data, lower-order estimates are proven and their optimality is shown numerically.

 { {\bf Key words.} PDAEs, first-order hyperbolic systems, singular perturbation}\\

 { {\bf AMS subject classifications.} {\bf 35L50}, {\bf 65J10}, {\bf 65L80}}